27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 The hike is rewarding for all levels of hiking enthusiasts, as just a half-mile stroll from the trailhead will give you an incredible view of the falls from its base.

-Here you will also find a nice picnic area where you can have a spot off lunch with the falls as you view, and big leaf maple trees your canopy.
-For those that have come to see the falls, you can simply turn and head back the way you came, but there is plenty more to explore in this scenic state park.
+For those who have come just to see the falls, you can simply turn and head back the way you came, but there is plenty more to explore in this scenic state park.

 Distance: 3.7 miles